New Mexico Rear-End Accident Lawyer

-Albuquerque attorney who will fight for you
+Albuquerque car accident attorney who will fight for you

 You’re a responsible driver who follows the rules of the road and takes safety precautions every time you head out onto New Mexico’s roads.
 While being a responsible driver lessens the likelihood of being involved in a crash, it doesn’t guarantee that a crash won’t happen.
 Rear-end accidents happen when you least expect them.
 An inattentive driver could strike you from behind while you’re sitting at a red light, stopping at a stop sign or slowing down in traffic.

 The driver who hits another vehicle from behind is almost always at fault.
 If you have been involved in a rear-end accident, you may be entitled to compensation for any injuries incurred as a result.
-That’s why you’ll need the legal advocacy of an experienced New Mexico car accident attorney who will fight for you.
+That’s why you’ll need the legal advocacy of an experienced New Mexico rear-end car accident attorney who will fight for you.
 Contact Szantho Law Firm so we can further discuss your options.
 We handle cases in Albuquerque, Santa Fe and throughout the state.

-Why do rear-end accidents happen?
+Why do rear-end accidents happen in New Mexico?